StefanSchroeder/Gocal/README.md

 Gocal
 =====

 Gocal is a simple clone of pcal.
-It's a standalone tool to create monthly calendars in PDF with a no-nonsense attitude.
+It's a standalone tool and a library to create monthly calendars in PDF with a no-nonsense attitude.
 By default it creates a 12-page PDF with one month per page for the current year.
+To avoid confusion, the library is called gocal, while the standalone tool is named gocalendar.

 Alternatively the following arguments are supported:

-  gocal YEAR => Create a 12-page calendar for YEAR, e.g. 2014
+  gocalendar YEAR => Create a 12-page calendar for YEAR, e.g. 2014

-  gocal MONTH YEAR => Create a 1-page calendar for the MONTH in YEAR, e.g. 5 2014
+  gocalendar MONTH YEAR => Create a 1-page calendar for the MONTH in YEAR, e.g. 5 2014

-  gocal BEGIN-MONTH END-MONTH YEAR => Create a sequence from BEGIN-MONTH to END-MONTH in YEAR, e.g. 5 7 2014
+  gocalendar BEGIN-MONTH END-MONTH YEAR => Create a sequence from BEGIN-MONTH to END-MONTH in YEAR, e.g. 5 7 2014

 Features